k7t/eo-atmosphere/README.md

 * an idea about different data application areas

 ## How to use this course material
-This course material is made available via EUMETSAT's eo-lab training space on GitLab.
+This course material is made available via EUMETSAT's EUMETlab training space on GitLab.
 While GitLab offers integrated rendering of Jupyter Notebooks, it's rendering capabilities is limited.
 Thus, the notebooks, if directly rendered on GitLab, might appear not in a nice format, which make the learning process